xedrac/keyboard-layouts/README.md

 ```
 $> ./activate.sh graphite

-custom+graphite layout is now the active layout
+graphite layout is now the active layout
 ```

 Alternatively, you can add it from your window manager's GUI, but you may have to dig a little to find it.